introvertCode/tenrandomuesrscoursesmoodleplugin/tenrandomuserscourses/README.md

 # Ten random users' courses #

-This report plugin shows fullnames of ten random users and names of courses they took in table.
+This moodle report plugin shows fullnames of ten random users and names of courses they took in table.
 Avilable for administrators only.

 ## Installing manually ##